yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 Command-line based intelligent assistants or shell helpers.
 * [clai](https://github.com/iivvoo/clai) [🤖 🌐 🖥️CLI] - Command Line AI is a command line integration for openai.
 It's setup to help you learn new shell commands and construct more complex commands.
 * [clevercli](https://github.com/clevercli/clevercli) [🤖 🌐 🖥️CLI] - ChatGPT powered CLI utilities.
 Easily add new prompt types.
-* [Instrukt](https://github.com/blob42/Instrukt) [❌ ❌ 🖥️CLI 🖥️TUI] - A integrated AI environment in the terminal.
+* [Instrukt](https://github.com/blob42/Instrukt) [❌ ❌ 🖥️CLI/🖥️TUI] - A integrated AI environment in the terminal.
 Build, test and instruct agents.
 * [Mods!](https://github.com/charmbracelet/mods) [🤖 🌐 🖥️CLI] - AI for the command line, built for pipelines.
-* [safespace](https://github.com/danlou/safespace) [🤖 ❌ 🖥️CLI 🖥️TUI] - Your local AI counselor.
+* [safespace](https://github.com/danlou/safespace) [🤖 ❌ 🖥️CLI/🖥️TUI] - Your local AI counselor.
 LLM app that runs offline from a single binary.
 * [wtg](https://github.com/brylee10/wtg) [🤖 ❌ 🖥️CLI] - What The GPT (wtg), a CLI to chat with your program logs.

 ## ai chatbot 📁